programming-for-bio/7-remote-subprocess/Code-Review/README.md

 ```

 Now your master branch has inherited the commits that you made on the
 code-review branch.
-It is like you made these add and commit calls on the
+It is like you made the add and commit call on the
-master branch itself.
+master branch itself, except none of those other untracked files on the
+code-review branch are present on your master branch.
+You kept it nice and
+clearn.
 To finish, push these commits back to your GitHub
 origin remote and then on GitHub make a pull-request to the course remote.

 ```bash